taoteh1221/Open_Crypto_Tracker/README.txt

 -Add / edit / delete your own price alerts and price charts for assets / exchanges / market pairs (supports multiple exchanges / market pairs per asset).

 -Import / export your portfolio in CSV (spreadsheet) file format.

+-Cryptocurrency portfolio subtotal summaries, and total portfolio worth (in crypto and your local primary currency), including value gain / loss data (with tracking support for long / short margin leverages), portfolio balance data, and marketcap data.

 -A news page with over 70 different cryptocurrency-related RSS feeds to select from, including company and organization blogs / news sites / podcasts / youtube channels / reddit and stackexchange forums, with ability to add / remove feeds in the app configuration.